How to Fix Choppy Video Playback of 4K/HD on PC/Mac?

 Step 2: Click +Video to load the unplayable video.

-Step 3: Choose output format from the automatically popped up window.
-420+ preset profiles are available, just select the ones your Windows 10 computer accepts, such as MP4 Video (h264+aac).
+Step 3: Choose output format "Target Format" section at the bottom of the window.
+420+ preset profiles are available, just select the ones your computer accepts, such as MP4 Video (h264+aac).

 Step 4: Tap the blue RUN button to start video conversion right now.